matteocorti/check_ssl_cert/README.md

    -v,--verbose                    verbose output
    -V,--version                    version
    -w,--warning days               minimum number of days a certificate has to be valid
-                                   to issue a warning status
-      --xmpphost name              specifies the host for the 'to' attribute of the stream element -4                              force IPv4
+                                   to issue a warning status.
+Default: 20 --xmpphost name              specifies the host for the 'to' attribute of the stream element -4                              force IPv4
    -6                              force IPv6